palldas/Lung-Cancer-Prediction-Model/README.md

 ## Requirements

-To run this project, you need to have the following libraries installed:
+To run this project, you need to have the following Python libraries installed:

-- Python 3.x
 - pandas
 - scikit-learn
 - matplotlib